PengyuanGuo/pengyuanguo.github.io/_publications/2025-11-10-VLM_robobench.md

 ---
-title: "VLM-Robobench: A VLM-powered Embodied Agent Benchmarking Platform for Robot Manipulation"
+title: "AgenticLab: a Real-world Robot Agent Platform that Can See, Think, and Act"
 collection: publications
 category: Early Version
 permalink: /publication/2025-11-10-VLM_robobench